Heal a broken heart – How to | A spiritual guide to recovering from broken heart by Amy Garner.

 You have freedom to imagine and create any kind of new life you want to have.
 It’s a time to respect, love and care for yourself in a way that the other person didn’t.
 So, make a commitment to yourself and start doing this today.

-What not to do: Run yourself down, punish yourself, blame yourself or indulge in any other form of poor treatment of self.
+Resist any temptation to run yourself down, punish yourself, blame yourself or indulge in any other form of poor treatment of self.
 Pay attention to negative self talk and turn it off.

 Heal a broken heart – #4 Cords